Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/07_literals.rst

 - The suffix is not case-sensitive but for :cch:`long long`, it must be either ``ll`` or ``LL``.
 Mixed (``lL`` or ``Ll``) are not valid.
 Lowercase is recommended.
 - There is no suffix for :cch:`short`.

-The size type is one of integer types which the target platform uses for storing sizes, indexes etc. Its unsigned version has an alias name :cch:`std::size_t` and usually it is :cch:`unsigned long long`.
+The size type is one of integer types which the target platform uses for storing sizes, indexes etc. Its unsigned variant has an alias name :cch:`std::size_t` and usually it is :cch:`unsigned long long`.

 Integers may be written using multiple numeric systems: